 After a person loses a loved one, the grief can be overwhelming.
 That is why it is important to show that you are there for the survivors, even if you were not able to attend the funeral.
-You can do this by offering words of condolence, sending a sympathy note, and offering assistance when needed.
+You can do this by mailing a sympathy gift, offering words of condolence, sending a sympathy note, and offering assistance when needed.

 An issue you might be facing is that you didn't find out about the death until later.
 One thing you don't need to do is make the person feel bad about not informing you of his loved one's death.
 Even if you were a close friend, there are so many things that the survivors have to do in an emotional state that some things are likely to slip through the cracks.